House sitting in Australia – everything you need to know

-Chickens (known as “chooks” in Oz), are not strictly pets, but you’ll also find a small flock at many house sits, even in city locations.
+Chickens (known as "chooks" in Oz), are not strictly pets, but you'll often find a small brood happily producing eggs at house sits, even in city locations.

 These statistics could well indicate the best areas to start your house sitting search - but of course don't forget isolated Perth, in Western Australia, which is also a very popular house and pet sitting location.

 We're led to believe that Australia is the most dangerous place on earth, and that's what many Aussies will take pride in telling you, often in great, scary detail!

-When I first visited Australia many years ago, I refused to sit on a public toilet for fear of a fatal spider bite.
-However, I’ve since discovered that the last known death from a spider bite was in 1979!
+On my first visit to Australia many years ago, I avoided sitting on public toilet seats for fear of a fatal spider bite.
+However, I've since discovered that the last known death from a spider bite was in 1979!

 I don't want to belittle the suffering of anyone who has experienced a traumatic or even tragic encounter with Australia's wildlife, but I do want to reassure house sitters that there isn't a dangerous animal or insect lurking at every corner.

 We house sat in 2016 for three months, in a fairly remote "bush" location in the Victorian Alps, three hours north of Melbourne.
 And in February this year we house sat at a fairly remote olive grove in WA.
 We didn't see a single dangerous animal, reptile or insect.